 2. Obsessive Interests

-Autism and eating disorders both entail a sense of rigidity.
-Repetitive tasks like counting calories, tracking steps, or avoiding certain types of food can become ritualistic.
-In a sense, a person with either condition may use these behaviors as a way to cope with stress, and maintain a sense of control.
+Autism and eating disorders both entail repetitive tasks like counting calories, tracking steps, or avoiding certain types of food, which can become ritualistic.
+In a sense, a person with either condition may use these behaviors as a way to cope with stress and maintain a sense of control.

 3. Rigid Thinking